gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Generate solution for component with no sources
 - Generate solution for component with mixed sources
 - Generate solution for component with windows resource files
+- Solution files for 2 executables that reference different build types of the same shared library

 ## Story: Allow a component to choose from a set of defined Platform, BuildType and Flavor instances